Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 +++

 The choice of a log link also ensures that the likelihood of the data is concave with respect to the model parameters.
 This means that the likelihood only has one local maximum value, which is the maximum likelihood (ML) estimate.
-It can also be shown that in many cases, the parameter estimators will be asymptotically normal, which will allow us to construct confidence intervals and make significance statements about them [[Kass, Eden & Brown, 2014](https://doi.org/10.1007/978-1-4614-9602-1)].
+It can also be shown that in many cases, the parameter estimators will be asymptotically normal, which will allow us to construct confidence intervals and make significance statements about them <a href="https://doi.org/10.1007/978-1-4614-9602-1" target="blank">[Kass, Eden & Brown, 2014]</a>.

 To fit Model 2 in Python, we use the same model as before but replace the the link function with log: